askpradana/simple-reminder-flutter/README.md

 ## Summary
 This application is a simple reminder app that allows users to create, view, and delete reminders.

-#### The app features:

-Home Page: Displays a list of reminders with options to add new reminders and delete existing ones.

-Detail Page: Used for adding or editing reminders.
-(Editing coming soon)

-Notifications: Sends notifications to remind users of their tasks, working in both foreground and background.

-State Management: Uses Cubit Bloc for managing the application's state.

-Data Management: Uses Hive for local storage of reminders.

 ## Getting Started
 Clone the repository: